Ann Robinson: Acting career

-Personal life
+Personal life and death

-In 1957, Robinson eloped to Mexico to marry matador Jaime Bravo, with whom she had two sons - Jaime A. Bravo, Jr. (TV director for ABC Sports and ESPN) and Estefan A. Bravo (actor, seen in White Trash Wins Lotto, a musical by Andy Prieboy).
+In 1957, Robinson eloped to Mexico to marry matador Jaime Bravo, with whom she had two sons – Jaime A. Bravo, Jr. (TV director for ABC Sports and ESPN) and Estefan A. Bravo (actor, seen in White Trash Wins Lotto, a musical by Andy Prieboy).
 While residing in Mexico, Robinson played minor Hollywood roles, mainly in science-fiction films.
 The couple divorced in 1967.
 On February 2, 1970, Bravo was killed in an automobile accident on the way to a bullfight.
 In 1987, Robinson married real estate broker and business manager Joseph Valdez in California, where they took up residence in the Echo Park area of Los Angeles.

+Robinson died at her home in Los Angeles, on September 26, 2025, at the age of 96.
+Her death was not announced publicly until May 2026.